David-Haim/concurrencpp/README.md

 Asynchronous values and exceptions can be consumed using concurrencpp result objects.
 The `result` type represents the asynchronous result of an eager task while `lazy_result` represents the deferred result of a lazy task.

 When a task (eager or lazy) completes, it either returns a valid value or throws an exception.
-In either case, this asynchronous result is marshaled to the consumer of the result object.
+In either case, this asynchronous result is passed to the consumer of the result object.

 `result` objects form asymmetric coroutines - the execution of a caller-coroutine is not effected by the execution of a callee-coroutine, both coroutines can run independently.
 Only when consuming the result of the callee-coroutine, the caller-coroutine might be suspended awaiting the callee to complete.
 Up until that point both coroutines run independently.
 The callee-coroutine runs whether its result is consumed or not.

 `lazy_result` objects form symmetric coroutines - execution of a callee-coroutine happens only after the suspension of the caller-coroutine.
 When awaiting a lazy result, the current coroutine is suspended and the lazy task associated with the lazy result starts to run.
 After the callee-coroutine completes and yields a result, the caller-coroutine is resumed.
 If a lazy result is not consumed, its associated lazy task never starts to run.

 All result objects are a move-only type, and as such, they cannot be used after their content was moved to another result object.
-In this case, the result object is considered to be empty and attempts to call any method other than `operator bool` and `operator = ` will throw.
+In this case, the result object is considered to be empty and attempts to call any method other than `operator bool` and `operator = ` will throw an exception.

 After the asynchronous result has been pulled out of the result object (for example, by calling `get` or `operator co_await`), the result object becomes empty.
 Emptiness can be tested with `operator bool`.